-People applying for Social Security disability benefits often have more than one illness or injury that is causing their disability, making them unable to work a full-time job.
-Impairments that are not limiting enough on their own to qualify you for disability may still help your application when the combined effects of all of your medical conditions are considered together.
+Most people who apply for Social Security disability benefits have more than one illness or injury (impairment) keeping them from working full-time.
+Impairments that aren't limiting enough on their own to qualify you for disability may still help your application, when the combined effects of all of your medical conditions are considered together.

 The Social Security Administration (SSA) considers the combined effects of multiple impairments during two steps of the agency's five-step sequential evaluation process:

 Social Security is required to consider all impairments that you're receiving medical treatment for when determining whether you're disabled, even those that the agency doesn't consider severe.
 The SSA must also consider how your disorders relate to each other, because some impairments can exacerbate the symptoms of other conditions.

 A common example involves filing for disability for both physical and mental impairments.
 Even a mild to moderate mental illness can aggravate pain symptoms caused by a physical injury.
 Likewise, many people develop mental disorders as a response to the limitations caused by their physical impairments.
 Social Security must take into account the nuances of how your physical and mental conditions interact when reviewing your disability claim.